 Both these monasteries were outside the city walls and did not have any defenses.
-On March 4, 1299, the Germans fell upon Pskov and burned the Mirozh and Snetnogorsk monasteries.
-During the burning of the churches, Sts Basil and Joasaph and the other monks endured an agonizing death.
+On March 4, 1299, the Germans fell upon Pskov and burned the Mirozh and Snetogorsk monasteries.
+During the burning of the churches, Saints Basil and Joasaph and the other monks endured an agonizing death.
 There was at that time much suffering in the city, and for the monks of other monasteries, and also for the women and children, but “through the prayers of the holy monk martyrs, the Lord preserved the fighting men.”
-Under the lead of the Pskov prince, St Dovmont-Timothy (May 20), they came out against the enemy and near the church of the holy Apostles Peter and Paul, they defeated the invaders at the banks of the Pskova River.
+Under the lead of the Pskov prince, Saint Dovmont-Timothy (May 20), they came out against the enemy and near the church of the holy Apostles Peter and Paul, they defeated the invaders at the banks of the Pskova River.

-Soon after the martyric death of Sts Basil and Joasaph their churchly glorification took place at Pskov.
+Soon after the martyric death of Saints Basil and Joasaph their churchly glorification took place at Pskov.
 On the manuscript Pskov Prologue of the fourteenth-fifteenth centuries, they are listed on March 5.
 But in the Pskov Chronicle and old Pskov Synodikons (Saint lists), the day of the blessed death of the holy monk martyrs is given as March 4, and at present, this is the day of their commemoration.
 The Chronicle mentions the presbyter Joseph, and the Prologue mentions the presbyter Constantine as their fellow sufferers.